Return to garywimmer.com

 “As well as my toe, my criminal record, and my mental history.”

 I thought his offer over for weeks.
-He was an indeed an immensely talented musician and singer with enormous drive, and I knew he could make his way through any doors to get connected.
-But I was in perfect health and, short of following Jerry's suggestions, I had no way to avoid the draft other than to return to college.
+Jerry was an indeed an immensely talented musician and singer with enormous drive, and I knew he could make his way through any doors to get connected.
+But I was in perfect health and, short of following his suggestions, I had no way to avoid the draft other than to return to college.
 So I called him back and wished him luck.
-Soon Jerry was on his way, and the rest is history.
+Soon Jerry was on his way.
 He got connected with the top people in the music industry at an early age, played with many of the world’s greatest musicians, and became an immensely successful songwriter.

 Contact Information: